mefengl/what-i-read/README.md

 https://blog.matt-rickard.com/p/the-new-economics-of-generating-code , Already found this, but when looking back, only a little bit of code refactoring is needed.

+https://world.hey.com/jason/company-culture-is-the-last-50-days-dab19416 , Culture is stable in the short term, but it changes rapidly in the long term.

 ## hard code

 Best way is to memorize them.